 The route will be two years long and will require a new application (including a fee) and payment of the Immigration Health Surcharge.
 The exact fee will be set out in due course.

 The route is non-extendable and does not count towards settlement.
 However, graduates who find an appropriate job and meet the requirements will be able to switch into skilled work, which is a route to settlement.

 Plans for the graduate immigration route’s introduction will be set out in due course.
-Once the route is introduced, those with valid leave as a Tier 4 student, who has successfully completed a course at the undergraduate level or above at a higher education provider with a track record of compliance, will be eligible to apply.
+Once the route is introduced, those with valid leave as a Student route Visa student, who has successfully completed a course at the undergraduate level or above at a higher education provider with a track record of compliance, will be eligible to apply.
 Those who graduate and whose leave expires before the route is introduced will not be eligible for it.